tjhickey724/compiler_design/code/MiniC/PA2/README.md

   <EOF>
 }
 ```
-corresponding to the rule Start -> \<PREFACE\> MethodDeclList
+But the corresponding rule for MiniJava is ``` Start -> MainClass ClassDeclList```  so we must change this the

-But the corresponding rule for MiniJava is Start -> MainClass ClassDeclList so we must change this to
+PA2.jj code to the following
 ```
 void Start():
 {}